Pacific Southwest, Region 9: Superfund

-The Omega Chemical Corporation facility was located at 12504 and 12512 East Whittier Boulevard in Whittier, California (former Omega property), and was a refrigerant and solvent recycling, reformulation and treatment facility that operated from approximately 1976 to 1991.
-Drums and bulk loads of waste solvents and other chemicals from various industrial activities were processed at the facility.
-As a result of the operations and spills and leaks of various chemicals, the soil and groundwater beneath the former Omega property became contaminated with high concentrations of tetrachloroethylene (PCE), trichloroethylene (TCE), Freons 11 and 113 and other contaminants.
-Contaminated groundwater extends four and one-half miles downgradient (south/southwest) of the former Omega facility.
+The Omega Chemical Corporation facility, located at 12504 and 12512 East Whittier Boulevard in Whittier, California (the "former Omega property"), was a refrigerant and solvent recycling, reformulation and treatment facility that operated from approximately 1976 to 1991.
+Drums and bulk loads of waste solvents and other chemicals were processed at the facility.
+As a result of spills, leaks, and other chemical releases, the soil and groundwater beneath the former Omega property became contaminated with high concentrations of tetrachloroethylene (PCE), trichloroethylene (TCE), Freons 11 and 113, and other contaminants.
+Contaminated groundwater extends more than four miles downgradient (south/southwest) of the former Omega facility.
 In January 1999, EPA placed the Omega Chemical Corporation Superfund Site (Omega Site) on its National Priorities List.

 Contaminants and Risks

 Subsurface soil and groundwater at the Omega Site contain a variety of volatile organic compounds (VOCs) including PCE, TCE and Freon.
 As a result of an EPA drum removal action in 1995 and 1996, the primary source of the contamination has been removed and fenced off from public access.
 EPA is taking action to ensure that no one is exposed to unsafe levels of hazardous substances associated with the Omega Site.

 The Omega Site is being addressed through Federal and potentially responsible parties’ actions.

 Contamination at the Omega Site is being addressed through both non-time critical removal action and remedial action authorities under the Federal Superfund law.
 The full name of the Superfund law is the Comprehensive Environmental, Response, Compensation, and Liability Act, “CERCLA.”